happykhan/microreact-cookbook/docs/adding-charts.md

 ### Tutorial

-You be able should upload the metadata table and have a new Microreact project.
+You should be able to upload the metadata table and have a new Microreact project.
 If you are unsure how to do that please complete prequisite recipe about [uploading to Microreact](./basic-upload.md).
 When you load in the data, the data table will appear as one panel filling the screen.

 ![First view from Microreact](./adding-charts/first-view.png)